-The master's program offers two different options to accommodate a variety of career paths: Thesis and Non-Thesis.
+The master's program offers two different options, Thesis and Non-Thesis, to accommodate a variety of career paths.
 There are two required courses in the master's program: Foundations of Humanistic Psychology (PSYC 6000) and Human Growth and Potential (PSYC 6010).

-Foundations of Humanistic Psychology course explores and examines the historical, philosophical, and theoretical grounds for contemporary humanistic psychology
+Foundations of Humanistic Psychology (PSYC 6000) explores and examines the historical, philosophical, and theoretical grounds for contemporary humanistic psychology

-Human Growth and Potential addresses the importance of holism, mindfulness, and personal and intersubjective growth in an experiential context.
+Human Growth and Potential (PSYC 6010) addresses the importance of holism, mindfulness, and personal and intersubjective growth in an experiential context.

 Other than these two courses, students can choose classes consistent with personal interests and goals.